Yoav666s/dnd-wiki/collections/_spells/basic-rules/2024/3rd-level/clairvoyance-2024.md

   - S
   - M
 material: "a focus worth 100+ gp, either a jeweled horn for hearing or a glass eye for seeing"
-duration: "10 Minutes
+duration: "10 Minutes"
 concentration: true
-cast_time: "10 Minutes
+cast_time: "10 Minutes"
 description: |
   You create an Invisible sensor within range in a location familiar to you (a place you have visited or seen before) or in an obvious location that is unfamiliar to you (such as behind a door, around a corner, or in a grove of trees).
 The intangible, invulnerable sensor remains in place for the duration.